thomazyazima/thomazyazima.github.io/week-2/6-blog-template/README.md

 ## Summary
 In this challenge, you will be building a blog template using the wireframe you make in the [2-wireframing](../2-wireframing) challenge.
 You may not use Bootstrap or any other design framework for your site.

 This is a mandatory pairing challenge, which means you will need to work on it with a partner.
+Remember to time box!

 ## Releases

 ## Release 0: Wireframe to HTML

-First, navigate to your [USERNAME].github.io site in your terminal.
-Create a new directory called "blog-posts."
-In the blog-posts folder, create a new file called "blog-template.html."
+In the blog directory on your [USERNAME].github.io site, create a new file called "blog-template.html."

+With your partner, compare the two wireframes you made in [3-wireframing](../3-wireframing) challenge.
+Decide which one you want to use as a reference, or decide to combine the best parts into one.

-Using the wireframe you created in challange 2 as a reference, build your blog template by creating HTML tags for specific content.
-You may want to add placeholder text like [http://www.lipsum.com](Lorem Ipsum) to the template temporarily to test your code.
+Using that wireframe as a reference, build your blog template by creating HTML tags for specific content.
+You may want to add placeholder text like [http://www.lipsum.com](Lorem Ipsum) to the template temporarily to test how the text displays.

 Once you have all of the content on your site, you are ready to add CSS.